SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/04-Lab.md

 **Here is a link to the** [resources](https://videos.softuni.org/resources/javascript/javascript-applications/01-JS-Application-Asynchronous-Programming-Lab-Resources.zip) **for this task.**

-Write a program for reading blog content.
+Create a program for reading blog content.

 It needs to make **requests** to the **server** and display **all blog posts** and their **comments**.